 A special treat going back in time and unique for its kind!

 Beyond the City Bridge, Durie Hill’s 213 metre long pedestrian tunnel leads to the historic Durie Hill Underground Elevator.

 The Durie Hill Underground Elevator was built to provide residents of the garden suburb easier access to the growing city.
 Built in 1919, it is New Zealands only public underground Elevator and is still used on a daily basis by locals and visitors.

-Access is through a long pedestrian tunnel and then you’re welcomed aboard the elevator for the 66 metre ride to the tour and it only costs $2!
+Access is through a long pedestrian tunnel and then you’re welcomed aboard the elevator for the 66 metre ride to the top of the hill and it only costs $2!

 The underground elevator emerges right by the Durie Hill War Memorial Tower – do them both together for a fun outing!